smahaduzzaman/tmt-web-app/README.md

-# Getting Started with Create TMT Web Application
+# Creating TMT Web Application
 This project was bootstrapped with React.js and React-Redux

 Live Site: https://tmt-crud-app.netlify.app